oliwarner/django-multifactor/README.md

     ]

+## Don't want to allow TOTP or U2F?
+Turn them off.

+You can control the factors users can pick from in `settings.MULTIFACTOR`:

+    MULTIFACTOR = {
+        # ...
+        'FACTORS': ['FIDO2', 'U2F', 'TOTP'],  # <- this is the default
+    }

+## Extending OTP fallback with custom transports

+`django-multifactor` has a fallback system that allows the user to be contacted via a number of sub-secure methods **simultaneously**.
+The rationale is that if somebody hacks their email account, they'll still know something is going on when they get an SMS.
+Providing sane options for your users is critical to security here.
+A poor fallback can undermine otherwise solid factors.

+The included fallback uses `user.email` to send an email.
+You can plumb in additional functions to carry the OTP message over any other system you like.
+The function should look something like:

+    def send_carrier_pigeon(user, message):
+        bird = find_bird()
+        bird.attach(message)
+        bird.send(user.address)
+        return True  # to indicate it sent

+Then hook that into `settings.MULTIFACTOR`:

+    MULTIFACTOR = {
+        # ...
+        'FALLBACKS': {
+            'email': (lambda user: user.email, 'multifactor.factors.fallback.send_email'),
+            'pigeon': (lambda user: user.address, 'path.to.send_carrier_pigeon'),
+        }
+    }

+Now if the user selects the fallback option, they will receive an email *and* a pigeon.
+You can remove email by omitting that line.
+You can disable fallback entirely by setting FALLBACKS to an empty dict.

-## User Admin integration
+## UserAdmin integration

 It's often useful to monitor which of your users is using django-multifactor and, in emergencies, critical to be able to turn their secondary factors off.
 We ship a opinionated mixin class that you can add to your existing UserAdmin definition.

     from multifactor.admin import MultifactorUserAdmin